KirillBaranov/kb-labs-ai-review/packages/cli/README.md

 - or forced failure with `--fail-on`.

 ## Notes
-*	This package is the entrypoint for users of Sentinel AI.
+*	This package is the entrypoint for users of KB Labs AI Review.
 *	Profiles (rules/handbook/boundaries) are external to CLI — you provide your own.